-You don’t need to leave the house to learn guitar.
+You don’t need to leave the house to pick up a guitar.
 It’s true.

 I’m not knocking traditional guitar lessons.
 I’m just saying they’re not always necessary.